 First, different chemicals can can change form, from a solid, to a liquid, then release a toxic gas.
 These types of chemicals can affect workers in multiple ways - inhalation, ingestion, direct skin contact, or by way of splashing into the mouth or eyes.
 Secondly, when a chemical is released as a toxic gas, it can become a silent killer.
 For these reasons, some workers will require full protection from chemicals which includes a hooded chemical suit that has an attached breathing apparatus.

 When workers are around harmful chemicals, the employer must supply eye protection such as goggles or face shields, along with chemical protective suits to protect workers skin, if necessary.
 Finally, chemicals can change in concentration when the environment changes.
 This includes UV light, high temperatures, sunlight, and sometimes simply mixing the wrong chemicals can be catastrophic.

 The food and beverage industry operates with many factors that can make a workplace dangerous.
 These include slippery floors, fast-moving machinery, biological hazards (meat and chicken processing), and eye and respiratory injury when processing grains, spices, or flavorings.
 Add these other possible dangers present in food and beverage operations:

 - Working at heights

 - Extreme temperatures

 - Skin exposure to hot water or sub-zero freezers

 - Confined space entry

 For these industries, protection goes both ways.
 The employees must be protected from the process and the production process must be protected from employee contamination.
 Safe food handling may include disposable coveralls, gloves, arm covers, beard and hair coverings, smocks, disposable shoe covers, and anti-slip shoes.
-Protective clothing is so important in the food and beverage industry that the health of all Americans depend upon it.
+The importance of protective clothing and PPE in the food and beverage industry is so high that the health of all Americans depends upon it.

 Disposable FR Clothing For Burn Hazards